webqit/quantum-js/README.md

 No more having to explicitly model relationships in your code or concern yourself with how changes propagate throughout your code!
 Just write "stateful" programs!
 Everything else is best left to a highly-optimised engine!

 And what's more?
 Having all of it under the hood as a runtime extension, instead of as a syntax extension to the language, brings us to a maximum authoring experience; letting us do more by a large margin:
-+ retain all of JavaScript syntax across reactive/non-reactive code, and write universal JavaScript in all!
++ retain all of JavaScript syntax across reactive/non-reactive code; in other words, write universal JavaScript in all!
 + write much cleaner, leaner code!

 Stateful is a new category in the reactivity spectrum!
 (You can learn more in the [Relationship with Other Concepts](#relationship-with-other-concepts) section.)